Need to know: Examples

 The Battle of Normandy in 1944 is an example of a need-to-know restriction.
 Though thousands of military personnel were involved in planning the invasion, only a small number of them knew the entire scope of the operation; the rest were only informed of data needed to complete a small part of the plan.
 The same is true of the Trinity project, the first test of a nuclear weapon in 1945.

 Problems and criticism

-Like other security measures, need to know can be misused by persons who wish to refuse others access to information they hold in an attempt to increase their personal power, prevent unwelcome review of their work, prevent embarrassment resulting from actions or thoughts.
+Like other security measures, need to know can be misused by persons who wish to refuse others access to information they hold in an attempt to increase their personal power, prevent unwelcome review of their work or prevent embarrassment resulting from actions or thoughts.

-Need to know can also be invoked to hide extra-legal activities.
+Need to know can also be invoked to hide illegal activities.
 This may be considered a necessary use, or a detrimental abuse of such a policy when considered from different perspectives.

 Need to know can be detrimental to workers' efficiency.
-Even when done in good faith, one might not be fully aware of who actually needs to know the information, resulting in inefficiencies as some people may be inevitably withheld information that they require to perform their duty.
+Even when done in good faith, one might not be fully aware of who actually needs to know the information, resulting in inefficiencies as some people may inevitably be withheld information that they require to perform their duty.
 The speed of computations with IBM mechanical calculators at Los Alamos dramatically increased after the calculators' operators were told what the numbers meant: